Grief and fury on Israel’s streets, as hostage killings pile pressure on Netanyahu to secure ceasefire deal | KRDO

 Anger at Netanyahu – who has been accused of stalling efforts for a deal by some hostage families and their supporters – reached a boiling point Sunday as protesters responded in fury to the news that another six captives had been found killed in Gaza.
 Israel’s largest labor union called for a general strike on Monday and threatened to shut down the “entire Israeli economy.”

 Three of the victims, including Israeli-American Hersh Goldberg-Polin, had been expected to be released in an eventual ceasefire, Israeli officials told CNN.
-Autopsies showed they were shot at short range soon before Israeli forces recovered their bodies from an underground tunnel in Rafah on Saturday, officials said.
+Autopsies showed they were shot at short range on Thursday or Friday morning; Israeli forces announced the recovery of their bodies from an underground tunnel in Rafah on Saturday.

 The details of their deaths fueled anger that was palpable across the country as protesters blocked highways, waved Israeli flags, and chanted, “we won’t abandon them” in reference to the more than 100 hostages, including 35 believed to be dead, being held in Gaza, according to data from Israeli Prime Minister’s Office.
 The vast majority of those hostages were taken during Hamas’ October 7 attack on Israel, when some 1,200 people were killed and more than 200 taken captive.